What is the duration of the programme?

 When does the programme start?

-The Cambridge Executive MBA programme starts in September each year.
-We do not have a January intake.
+The Cambridge Executive MBA starts in September each year.
+The Global Executive MBA starts in January each year.

 Can you send me a prospectus?

-How can I be sure that the Cambridge Executive MBA qualification is recognised by the business community?
+How can I be sure that the Executive MBA qualification is recognised by the business community?

-How many hours a week of study is required?
+How many hours of study are required each week?

-A minimum of 15 hours’ study a week is recommended.
-You will be fully supported through our Virtual Learning Environment (VLE).
+A minimum of 15 hours of study each week is recommended.
+You will be fully supported through our online learning environment.

 What specialisations do you offer?

-The Executive MBA is a general management programme.
-However, you can tailor the programme to meet your own needs and employment aims post-EMBA through two electives and two major projects.
-From this you can gain all the basic general management skills, before specialising in areas of management important for your current and future goals.
+From this you can gain all the basic general management skills, before choosing to specialise.
 We do, of course, have recognised strengths in entrepreneurship, innovation and technological development.

 Do I have to find host companies for my consulting projects?

-We have a member of the programme team who can help you find a suitable project.
-However, most Executive MBA participants like to find their own Team Consulting Project, as this allows them to work on something they’re passionate about or have an interest in.
-Projects can be located anywhere in the world and there are no restriction on who you can do your project for; some participants choose to do their project within their own organisations.
-For your Individual project (IP) we expect you to work with your own organisation.
+Projects can be located anywhere in the world, there are no restrictions on who you can do your project for.
+Some participants choose to do their project within their own organisations.
+For your Individual Project we expect you to work with your own organisation.

-What is the structure of the International Business Trip?
+What is the structure of the International Buiness Study Trip?

-International Business is a key module of the Cambridge MBA programme.
-For the Executive MBA this course will be taught ‘in situ’, so you will travel with faculty, take your courses abroad and visit a series of organisations and industries.
+International Business is a key module of our Executive MBA programmes.
+For the Executive MBA this course will be taught in situ; you will travel with faculty, take your courses abroad and visit a series of organisations and industries.
 The exact location is carefully selected based on current economic situations around the world and the relevance of that location to the current Executive MBA class.

 How are EMBA participants assessed?

-Programme modules are mainly assessed through written assignments; in addition to this, there are four modules in three exam slots.
-To ensure maximum benefit, you will be asked to focus on your own organisation and apply your new-found knowledge to existing challenges.
+Programme modules are mainly assessed through written assignments.
+In addition, there are four modules in three exam slots.
+To ensure maximum benefit, you will be asked to focus on your own organisation and apply your newfound knowledge to existing challenges.